multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ```

 :::note
-If you wanted to use testnet, the proxy would be "https://testnet-gateway.multiversx.com" and the chain ID would be "T".
-For mainnet, it would be "https://gateway.multiversx.com" and chain ID "1".
+If you wanted to use testnet, the proxy would be `https://testnet-gateway.multiversx.com` and the chain ID would be `"T"`.
+For mainnet, it would be `https://gateway.multiversx.com` and chain ID `"1"`.

 More details can be found [here](/developers/constants/).
 :::